celo-org/docs/docs/cel2/whats-changed.md

 ## EIP1559 implementation

 Previously our implementation used a smart contract [(here)](https://github.com/celo-org/celo-monorepo/blob/faca88f6a48cc7c8e6104393e49ddf7c2d7d20e3/packages/protocol/contracts-0.8/common/GasPriceMinimum.sol#L162) to calculate the base fee which allowed for governable parameters.
-Now we use the the standard EIP1559 algorithm with the parameters defined in the chain config and the addition of a base fee floor which imposes a lower limit on the base fee value.
+Now we use the the standard EIP1559 algorithm with the parameter values being defined in the chain config.

 The parameters we are using are:

+- Alfajores
   - EIP-1559 elasticity multiplier: 5
   - EIP-1559 denominator: 400
-- EIP-1559 floor: 25 Gwei
+  - EIP-1559 floor: 25 Gwei (Note that the floor is not part of the original EIP-1559 specification, but it did exist in the Celo L1 smart contract implementation)

 ## RPC API